Compassion is the key to change

-Ironically, instead of promoting immoral behaviour that many fear, we find that "compassion leads to repentance".
+It’s ironic, isn’t it?
+Instead of promoting immoral behaviour that many fear would be the outcome, we find that "kindness leads to repentance".
 The secret to compassion's success lies in the change of heart that must occur prior to behavioral change.
 Wash the inside of the cup and outside will become clean as well.
 Don't focus on the behaviour but what is motivating the behaviour.

-Here is the psychology behind compassion: the amygdala in the limbic system of our brains is wired to sense and respond to danger - before we even "think" about it.
-(In fact, it's doing the thinking before our brilliant analysis of dangerous situations kicks in).
+Here is the psychology behind compassion: the amygdala in the limbic system of our brains is wired to sense and respond to danger - even before we "think" about it.
+(In fact, it's doing the subconscious thinking before our brilliant analysis of dangerous situations kicks in).
 Rare is the person beyond 5 years old who hasn't been terribly hurt and humiliated by unjust punishment and condemnation.
-We inwardly vow, therefore, to never put up with more of the same throughout our lives; in fact, the amygdala demands we fight or flee when it senses injustice.
-Do you know the feeling when being mistreated because you are misunderstood?
+We inwardly vow, therefore, to never put up with more of the same throughout our lives; in fact, the amygdala demands we fight or flee when it senses a similar case of injustice is occurring.
+Do you get a strong aversion when being mistreated because you are misunderstood?
 That's the amygdala for you.

-The problem is, the amygdala is not equipped for analysis or updating the information your prefrontal cortex is getting as you mature.
-And worse, it throws your analytical brain offline in the event of an unsafe situation.
-In your safe moments you'd accept you may be wrong, and would otherwise wish to make better choices if your amygdala gave you the chance.
-Compassion is the key to make the amygdala feel safe and open up those brain circuits required for lasting change.
+The problem is, the amygdala is not equipped for analysis or updating the information in your prefrontal cortex as you mature.
+So all those behaviour management courses you’ve been taking doesn’t help so much.
+That’s because the amygdala has the power to throw your analytical brain offline in the event of an unsafe situation - when it’s emotionally triggered.
+In your normally safe moments you’d analyse situations with more maturity and grace and so make better choices - so long as your amygdala doesn’t interfere.
+Enter compassion, which is the key to make the amygdala feel safe in triggering situations and open up those brain circuits required for lasting change.

 When compassion is present, we feel safe to connect to others and open our ears to hear correction.
 We can accept that we have gone astray once we see how our "sin" was intended to meet a desperate need in our time of pain or confusion.
 Evil or sinful responses is not what people have been wired to do.
 Those responses are distortions enacted in times of temptation, driven by the amygdala to find comfort and safety.
 When we are accepted and understood to have acted as best we could at the time of our error, the mask of shame is removed and we have the courage to look at our shortcomings and failures.